 8.2.2.
-Liquid flow measurement
+Liquid flow rate measurement

-Transmitter PYRD-2000ALW must be mounted below the measuring point so that the impulse tubes are always filled with liquid and the gas bubbles can freely escape into the process pipe.
+Transmitter PYRD-2000ALW must be mounted below the measuring point so that the impulse tubes are always filled with liquid and the gas bubbles can freely escape to the process pipe.

-If the measured medium contains particles, it is useful to install filters and drain valves to remove deposits.
+If the measured medium contains particles, it is useful to install separators and drain valves to remove deposits.